top of page

 Q: Cancellation & Refund Policies:

-M5 Farmhouse starts prepping for your class, workshop or party WELL in advance of the actual event.
+M5 Farmhouse starts prepping for your class, workshop or party WELL before the actual event.
 Classes are blocked and materials are purchased/prepped in advance.
 Cancellations add up and have the potential to severely impact the future of M5 Farmhouse.
 For these reasons, we have cancellation and refund policies in effect.
 These policies are/were acknowledged during your registration and are therefore non-negotiable.

 Workshop, Camps, Make-and-Take Classes and Private Lessons: I keep my classes very small so that each student gets the attention they deserve, but that means there isn't a lot of wiggle room for lost revenue.
 Also, the closer it gets to the class, the harder it is to advertise and fill a vacated spot.
 Workshop and Camp registration fees are only refundable IF the cancellation is made at least 72 hours prior to class start.
 Any cancellations made AFTER the 72-hour mark are NOT eligible for a refund. **Registrations CAN BE transferrable to another party, but all transactions are the responsibility of the seller/buyer.
 M5 Farmhouse will not facilitate the transfer of tickets and is not liable for any such transactions.
 It is the responsibility of the buyer/seller to inform M5 Farmhouse of ticket transfers as soon as possible.
 All parties must also be aware that ANY student attending class is REQUIRED to fill out a waiver and must adhere to the age requirements of the class.
+Adults cannot take the place of a minor in a kids class.
 IMPORTANT REFUND INFO: Any eligible refunds will be refunded MINUS the credit card and/or PayPal transaction fees incurred by M5 Farmhouse.

 Deposit for Events and Parties: A $75 deposit is required to hold your event date.